Chronic kidney disease (CKD) is a common disease in older animals.

 If voluntary intake is insufficient, subcutaneous fluids may be helpful.
 In addition to any diuresis it may provide, it can help "smooth over" any periods of stress when the animal's water intake may decrease (visitors in house, owners away, boarding, anorexia from other disease) or when there is extra fluid loss (vomiting, diarrhea).
 Lactated Ringer's Solution or 0.9% saline are appropriate choices, although either can lead to hypernatremia.
 Dextrose is irritating when given subcutaneously, so it should be avoided.
 There is no established dose; rather, dose is dependent on the severity of azotemia and condition of the patient.
 Alterations in dose are based on subjective response to treatment, as determined by the owner's perception of quality of life, activity level, appetite, and by clinical parameters such as stabilization of weight, creatinine, BUN, state of hydration, etc. For an average sized cat, a reasonable starting dose is 100-150 ml every day to every other day.
+Dogs larger than 20 kg usually do not benefit as much because it is harder to administer an adequate volume.
 Clients can learn to administer the fluids at home in most cases.
 Active cats may need to be restrained in an open topped box or carrier, or wrapped in a towel to allow one person to administer the dose.
 The occasional cat is too fractious for subcutaneous fluid therapy.

-Because the ability to excrete phosphate diminishes with decreased GFR, hyperphosphatemia is commonly seen with CKD.
+Phosphate Binders: Because the ability to excrete phosphate diminishes with decreased GFR, hyperphosphatemia is commonly seen with CKD.
 Because methods to increase excretion (i.e., increasing GFR by fluid therapy) are usually of limited efficiency, phosphate binders are used to prevent absorption of phosphorous that is ingested with meals.
 They should be administered at meal time (either shortly before or after) for maximal efficacy.
 They will not cause stomach upset if given between meals, but will not be effective.
 Dosage of phosphate binders should be titrated based on serum phosphate concentration.
 They can interfere with absorption of other medications.
 Salts of aluminum (aluminum hydroxide, aluminum carbonate, aluminum oxide), are available as over the counter antacids.
-Liquid forms are more effective than tablets or capsules, and Amphogel and Alternagel are two liquid antacids that are available over the counter, but frequently need to be special ordered by the pharmacist.
+Liquid forms are more effective than tablets or capsules, and Amphogel and Basalgel are two liquid antacids that are readily available.
 The somewhat chalky taste can be diminished by refrigeration.
-Powdered forms can be mixed with the food.
+Powdered forms are sometimes available and can be mixed with the food.
 Calcium containing phosphate binders (calcium carbonate [Tums], calcium acetate [Phoslo]) should not be used in patients with an elevated calcium level.
-Epatikin is a combination of chitosan and calcium carbonate that is reported to be palatable.
-Lanthanum carbonate (RenalZin) is available overseas, but can be obtained in the USA under the brand name Fosrenol.
-If maximum doses of one phosphate binder do not control the serum phosphate level, adding a second drug may have additive benefit.
+Epikitin is a combination of chitosan and calcium carbonate that is reported to be palatable.
+As with other phosphate binders, little data is available on its efficacy in dogs and cats.

 Potassium gluconate is the most commonly used oral potassium supplement, and it is dosed at 2 to 6 mEq/cat/day.
 Tumil-K is convenient for cats, and comes as powder, tablets, and gel.
 Potassium gluconate tablets may be purchased at many health food stores, but are not convenient for dosing small animals.
 Potassium citrate can be used as a potassium supplement, and comes as Polycitra-K. Potassium chloride (Lite Salt) is not recommended for oral administration because of its extreme bitterness and unpalatability.

-Gastric ulceration is a common problem with chronic kidney disease.
+Decreasing Gastric Acidity: Gastric ulceration is a common problem with chronic kidney disease.
 Histamine blockers are routinely used as anti-ulcer medications.
-Dosage needs to be reduced with kidney disease.
+Cimetidine (Tagamet) is the classic histamine blocker, but is associated with many drug interactions.
+Dosage needs to be reduced with kidney disease from q 8 hours to q 12 hours.
 Ranitidine (Zantac) is dosed once a day in kidney disease.
 Famotidine (Pepcid) also is a once a day medication.
 It has fewer drug interactions than cimetidine or ranitidine.
 All of these are over the counter medications.
 Proton-pump blockers decrease gastric acidity by a different mechanism and can be used instead.
 Omprazole is the most commonly available formulation, but dosing is complicated in that the capsules need to be given intact.

-Centrally acting antiemetics like metoclopramide (Reglan) can be used as needed.
-Ondansetron (Zofran) or dolasetron (Anzemat) have also been used with good results.
+Antiemetics: Centrally acting antiemetics like metoclopramide (Reglan) can be used as needed.
+Ondansetron (Zofran) or dolasetron (Anzemat) have also been used with good results, although they are expensive.
 Meropitant (Cerenia) is a recently released injectable drug that decreased vomiting in dogs with a variety of diseases including kidney disease.
 It appeared to be twice as effective as metoclopramide.
 Limited information is available on its use in cats.

-In dogs, hypertension (systolic blood pressure > 160 mmHg) is associated with shorter survival times.
+Hypertension: In dogs, hypertension (systolic blood pressure > 160 mmHg) is associated with shorter survival times.
 In cats, hypertension does not affect survival.
 In both species, catastrophic problems can arise from hypertension, and antihypertensive medications are warranted.
-A more complete discussion is beyond the scope of this presentation.
+A more complete discussion is available separately.